8/08/2019

 Usability studies across the board show that short, to-the-point videos are ideal.
 Research has found that when videos are under 6 minutes, viewers are more likely to begin watching, more likely to watch the entire video, and more likely to retain the information.1, 2, 3 Two of these sources include line charts showing a sharp decline in viewership past the 9-minute mark.

-The Pew Research Center shows that 2 to 5 minutes is the “sweet spot” for videos, with 1 out of 5 news videos in this range consistently ranking top in views.4 Most of Healthwise’s videos are under 3 minutes, so patients can easily watch all the way through and remember what they’ve learned.
+The Pew Research Center shows that 2 to 5 minutes is the “sweet spot” for videos, with 1 out of 5 news videos in this range consistently ranking top in views.4 Healthwise videos average 2 minutes in length, so patients can easily watch all the way through and remember what they’ve learned.
+On average, Healthwise videos have an 81% completion rate, so we know patients are engaged and interested in learning what our videos share.

 Sources